Perching duck

-The term perching ducks is colloquially mean any species of ducks distinguished by their readiness to perch high in trees.

-Until the late 19th century, perching ducks meant Cairinini, a tribe of ducks in the duck, goose and swan family Anatidae, grouped together on the basis of their readiness to perch high in trees.
-It has been subsequently shown that the grouping is paraphyletic and their apparent similarity results from convergent evolution, with the different members more closely related to various other ducks than to each other.
+The term "perching ducks" is used colloquially to describe any species of ducks distinguished by their readiness to perch high in trees.
+Until the late 19th century, "perching ducks" referred to members of Cairinini, a tribe of ducks in the family Anatidae.
+The grouping has since been shown to be paraphyletic and is now rejected; their apparent similarities result from convergent evolution, with the different members more closely related to various other ducks than to each other.
+Some authors still adhere to the former taxonomy, retaining species like muscovy duck and wood duck within Cairinini.